talibasya/webpack-screencast/README.md

 Exclude module from deploying by plugin `IgnorePlugin`.
 The arguments are regular expressions.
 Probably can be used in reversed case. (include only some packages) The `ignorePlugin` have specific implementation.
 It contains specify ways for check `require` lines.
 The `context` and `normal` conditional. *See source code*

+## 24 external libraries - CDN and building
+Was created a new `externalLibs` folder and implemented this cast.
+Add external library as `lodash` via CDN and include to webpack building.